rice-eclipse/slonk/api.md

 `ignition_sequence` maps to an array of objects which each identify one "step" in the ignition process.
 A step is an object, and has the following field:

-* `operation` - string: A string describing the operation to take on.
-The operation may be either `actuate` or `sleep`.
+* `type` - string: A string describing the operation to take on.
+The operation may be either `Actuate` or `Sleep`.

-A `sleep` operation has only one extra field, `duration`, which is the number in milliseconds of how long to delay.
+A `Sleep` operation has only one extra field, `duration`, which is an object with fields `secs` and `nanos` describing the length of the duration in seconds and nanoseconds.

 An `actuate` operation has two extra fields: